 Dumbbells are handheld weights that can be found at almost every gym.
 They usually come in preset weights and in pairs.
 They are very versatile and can add resistance to most exercises.
 With a pair of dumbbells you can have an excellent workout that includes all major muscle groups.

 Dumbbells are most commonly used for static, joint isolating exercises, such as bicep curls.
 However, they can also be used to add resistance to squats and lunges and used in more dynamic workouts.
 They're a great option for everyone from beginners to experienced weight lifters.

 Adjustable dumbbells allow you to change the weight of one pair of dumbbells.
 This makes them a good option for those looking to buy multiple weights, but who lack storage space.
 The traditional adjustable dumbbell has a screw end bar and comes with multiple weight plates that can be changed manually.

 More recent models of adjustable dumbbells sit in trays that stack your weights for you.
 They generally have weight dials which you adjust, to adapt the dumbbell to the desired weight.

-As there's such a variety of home weights to chose from, it's a good idea to think about your overall aim and go from there.
+As there's such a variety of home weights to choose from, it's a good idea to think about your overall aim and go from there.

 Kettlebell exercises are great for toning muscle.
 You won't be focusing on one muscle at a time, you'll be toning the entire body with every exercise you perform.
 You'll also improve your core strength and stability.Shop Kettlebells >>